neontomo/Adapt-or-Die/README.md

 <img width="954" alt="Untitled" src="https://user-images.githubusercontent.com/105588693/210104580-b440a432-175d-4ade-bffe-fbc08ba4b6cb.png">

-In this episode of Adapt or Die, we build a game where AI organisms fight to survive against the harsh realities of nature.
+In Adapt or Die, we build a game where AI organisms fight to survive against the harsh realities of nature.

 ## Play it